Speed up your foot drop recovery with these 5 best treatments.

 This means that you can train new parts of your brain to control your dorsiflexion by activating neuroplasticity; and we’ll teach you how to do this next!

-Rehabilitation exercise is the best treatment for foot drop – especially when it’s repetitive, because repetition activates neuroplasticity.
+Foot drop exercises are the best treatment for foot drop – especially when it’s repetitive, because repetition rewires the brain.

 The more you practice your dorsiflexion exercises, the more efficient you will get at dorsiflexion.

-How to Exercise If You Can’t Move Your Foot at All
+What If You Can’t Move Your Foot at All?

 If your foot is completely paralyzed, don’t worry, you can still exercise to get your foot back!